dummy-ilh/MINE/ML/Google_glossary.md

 Contrast with precision at k.
 Click the icon to see an example.

+Recognizing Textual Entailment (RTE)
+#Metric

+A dataset for evaluating an LLM's ability to determine whether a hypothesis can be entailed (logically drawn) from a text passage.
+Each example in an RTE evaluation consists of three parts:

+    A passage, typically from news or Wikipedia articles A hypothesis
+    The correct answer, which is either:
+        True, meaning the hypothesis can be entailed from the passage False, meaning the hypothesis can't be entailed from the passage

+For example:

+    Passage: The Euro is the currency of the European Union.
+    Hypothesis: France uses the Euro as currency.
+    Entailment: True, because France is part of the European Union.

+RTE is a component of the SuperGLUE ensemble.

 recommendation system

 A system that selects for each user a relatively small set of desirable items from a large corpus.
 For example, a video recommendation system might recommend two videos from a corpus of 100,000 videos, selecting Casablanca and The Philadelphia Story for one user, and Wonder Woman and Black Panther for another.
 A video recommendation system might base its recommendations on factors such as: